 In the meantime, the Beijing Higher People’s Court’s Trial Guidelines for Administrative Cases Involving the Granting and Verification of Trademark Rights (“Trial Guidelines”) have proven helpful in raising inferences of bad faith.
 They explicitly provide that bad faith will be inferred where a pirate targets different trademarks belonging to a particular trademark owner and they also encourage adjudicators to consider the full prosecution history for disputed marks, including acts by prior owners.
 This should make it harder for pirates to disavow acts of previous owners of a pirate mark.

-Fines against Bad Faith Filers and Their Trademark Agents
+Fines Against Bad Faith Filers and their Trademark Agents

 The amendments to the Trademark Law and the new Standardization Regulations grant Market Supervision Bureaus (“MSBs”) the power to issue warnings and impose administrative fines against trademark pirates and their agents.

-Under the Standardization Regulations, fines up to RMB30,000 (~US$4,600) are possible where the pirate has generated illegal profits.
+Under the Standardization Regulations, fines up to RMB30,000 (~US$4,600) against trademark pirates are possible where the pirate has generated illegal profits.
 Absent such profits, the maximum is RMB10,000 (~US$1,500).
 In addition, trademark agencies that knew or should have known that a client is filing trademark applications in bad faith may be fined up to RMB100,000 (~US$15,000) and the relevant authorities can stop accepting applications filed via the agency.

 Under the Standardization Regulations, penalty data should be inserted to the PRC’s national enterprise credit information system.
 This can then lead to “social credit penalties”.
-(For an overview of China’s social credit penalty system as it relates to IP violators, see here).
+(For an overview of China’s social credit penalty system as it relates to IP violators, see here.)

 Towards a Common Law?